-If the identifiers generated by DataNinja are not compatible your ink code marker, it might be better to use a custom format.
+If the identifiers generated by DataNinja are not compatible with your process, it might be better to use a custom format.
 That way you won't ever need to guess if a stamped-on-bottle code is an "O" or a "0".
 A good rule of thumb is to let the system track and generate these details for you.
-It's simpler to scan a barcode than memorize the Julian date calendar.
+It may be easier to scan a barcode than train new employees on your lot naming convention.

 DataNinja generates unique identifier codes for inventory tracking automatically.
 Identifier codes consists of a unique, random combination of 8 numbers and letters.